Multilingualism

 }

-With language constants, the use of language switches in program codes can be largely avoided.
-The following constructs can nevertheless be useful for special cases.
-To implement a language switch in JavaScript, the set language of the portal must first be determined with the oHtmlRoot object.
+By using language constants, the use of language switches in program code can be largely avoided.
+For special cases, however, the following constructs may still be useful.
+To implement a language switch in JavaScript, you must first determine the portal's current language using the oHtmlRoot object.

 var l_lang = oHtmlRoot.oUp.oFormatInfo.lang;